thoughtnetwork/thought-wallet/README.md

 This repository contains the initial beta installations of Thought wallet for Windows, and Linux.

-Before generating any addresses, please password protect and back up wallet.dat.
+Before generating any addresses, please password protect and back up `wallet.dat`.

 Thank you all for your support!